luski/bookmarks-manager/WALKER_INTEGRATION.md

 **Method 2: Use prefix**
 - Open Walker
-- Type `b` to exclusively search bookmarks
+- Type `!` to exclusively search bookmarks
 - Select a bookmark and press Enter to open in your default browser

 ### 2. Opening Bookmarks